Wondering how to write a sales email that converts?

 On average, one hundred and twenty-one business emails are received every day by professionals.
-And the average is expected to rise over the years.
-In short, a person gets a heavy dose of information every single day.
+And the numbers are expected to rise over the years.
+In short, a person gets a heavy dose of information via email every single day.
 Those 121 emails crave the attention of the user.
 But only the emails with perfect structure and delivery will get converted.

 The effectiveness of a sales team depends upon the efficiency of the communication channel.
-And in this sales funnel, email is a potent tool.
+And in the sales funnel, email is a potent tool.

-For sales teams, email is like a secret weapon to success.
+For sales teams, learning how to write a sales email is like a secret weapon to success.

-Why is Email Effective in Communicating with Potential Customers?
+Why is Writing a Sales Email Effective in Customer Communication?

 About 34% of the population uses email.
-Approximately, that’s 2.5 billion people.
-If you’re a sales rep and not using emails for your benefit, you’re missing on a lot.
+Approximately that’s 2.5 billion people.
+If you’re a sales rep and don't know how to write sales emails to customers, you’re missing a lot.

 A recent study done by an employee experience company found that almost 75 % of respondents preferred to communicate via emails officially.

-Reasons why you must leverage sales emails :
+Reasons why you should start writing sales emails: